nesetaydinn/csharp_tutorials/first_tutorial/first_tutorial_doc.md

 # 1st Tutorial

-## Create a folder and open in the folder
+## Create a folder and open in the terminal

 ```bash
 mkdir first_tutorial && cd first_tutorial
 ```
 ## Import the folder in vscode
 <kbd>Ctrl</kbd> + <kbd>K</kbd> + <kbd>O</kbd> and select your project path
-## Create dotnet project
+## Create a dotnet project
-- Firstly check dotnetcore, if you paste this command;
+- Firstly you paste this command, and check dotnetcore;
 ```bash
 dotnet --info
 ```
-Then give a basic information about on .Net sdk:
+Then you see a basic information about to .Net sdk on terminal:
 ```terminal
 .NET SDK (reflecting any global.json):
  Version:   6.0.200